ismailman/simple-performant-harmonic-oscillator/README.md

 You can have the follow spring come to a different resting state with the "offset".
 The toValue of the follow spring is anchor spring's current value + offset.
 By default offset is 0.

-By default the follow spring's configuration (mass, stiffness and dampness) will match that of the anchor spring.
+By default the follow spring's configuration (bounciness, speed) will match that of the anchor spring.
 But you can override this behavior by passing in a different SpringConfig.